Parks Reopening Guidelines

 - Only one family or household group per picnic table.
 Please bring a table covering to use and take it with you when you leave.

-- Stay in your family or household group and if you are using lawn space, make sure it is at least 25 feet from others who are doing the same.
+- Stay in your family or household group and if you are using lawn space, make sure to remain distanced from others who are doing the same.

 - Stay with household/friend groups on play structures